 - 0–4: do not hand it to an autonomous agent yet; add inspectability, scoped access, and verification first.

 Next step: if this scorecard reveals repeated gaps, those gaps are the roadmap.
-The highest-value agent-first work is usually boring infrastructure: status endpoints, scoped tokens, dry-runs, receipts, and rollback paths.
+The most useful fixes are usually basic infrastructure: status endpoints, scoped tokens, dry runs, receipts, and rollback paths.